IyiKuyoro/Restaurant-Review-App/README.md

 ## Getting Started

 Clone the repo to your local machine and take the following steps.
-  1. Your computer should have python installed to check, run `python -V` on your terminal
+  1. Your computer should have python installed.
+To check, run `python -V` on your terminal
   2. It your python version is 2.X, run the following on a terminal to start the server `python -m SimpleHTTPServer 8000`
   3. If your python version is 3.X, run the folliwng on a terminal to start the server `python3 -m http.server 8000`
   4. Visit [Python's Website](https://www.python.org/) to download python if you don't have it installed